millanek/Hi-reComb/Data_preprocessing.md

-#  Data preprocessing
+#  Obtaining input data

+First you need to make a Hi-C sequencing library from gametes of a single individual (donor).
+We have been using the Dovetail Omni-C kit, because it's endonuclease-based chromating digestion delivers a more uniform coverage across the genome when compared with restriction-enzyme-based kits.
+For starting material, we aimed for between 100,000 and 1 million fresh or flash frozen gametes, then we followed the standard protocol, and then aimed fot about 100x coverage paired-end Illumina sequencing.
 After obtaining the gamete Hi-C library, you can process the data for example as follows:

 ## 1. Alignment and duplicate detection